The Top 5 Benefits of Switching to a Low-FODMAP Diet this Year; Free yourself from IBS

 - 64% of IBS sufferers have avoided having sex because of symptoms

 I founded Rachel Pauls Food, to create convenient, low-FODMAP options.
 All of Rachel Pauls Food’s products, including delicious and healthy Happy Bars, contain less than 0.5 grams of total FODMAPs per serving.
+We now have Happy Jerky, Happy Soup, Happy Baking, Happy Spices and many other low-FODMAP products on the way to help you enjoy low-FODMAP food, at home or on the go!

 I believe that putting FODMAP levels on nutrition labels would be enormously beneficial to the estimated 15% of Americans suffering from IBS.
 In fact, my company, Rachel Pauls Food, offers low-FODMAP food certification.
 The Dr. Rachel Pauls Low-FODMAP Seal of Approval is based on the only known U.S. lab test being used to scientifically analyze and verify food as low-FODMAP.